antonioualex/Propositional/README.md

 - **CNFUtils** : Reads data from the given files.
 (Common class for both propositional models)<br>

 ### Forward chaining Reasoning with Horn clauses:
-A Knowledge Base which is formated as seen below:
+A Knowledge Base which is formatted as seen below:

 >Each line corresponds to a Horn clause ("\n").
  - AND operator is presented as " "